Do you know what mica powder is?

 Pros of Building New Countertops

-• No mess in the kitchen or bathroom.
+• No mess in your primary work area

 Cons of Building New Countertops